rlegorreta/test-service/README.md

 http://localhost:9000/oauth/token       to get the token with a valida username password and application.

-note: The Neo4j database needs to be started in order to get a token
+note: The Neo4j database needs to be started in order to get a token.

 Other REST service (documented in swagger) are: